andywillmot/Reboot2020/README.md

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ
 ```
-### How do we use bearer tokens in OAuth ###
+### How do we use bearer tokens and codes in OAuth ###
-In OAuth 2.0 there are three types of *bearer token*:
+In OAuth 2.0 there are two types of *bearer token*:
-1) **Authorisation token** - provided on a succesful authentication and used to obtain an access token
-2) **Access token** - used to gain access to a resource
+1. **Access token** - used to gain access to a resource
-3) **Refresh token** - sometimes received with an access token and used to get a new access token when the previous one has expired
+2. **Refresh token** - sometimes received with an access token and used to get a new access token when the previous one has expired

-And OIDC 1.0 introduces another token:
+OIDC 1.0 introduces another token:
-  4. **Identity token** - used to described information about the identity of the user
+3. **Identity token** - used to described information about the identity of the user

+Plus for certain authentication flows, OAuth 2.0 uses:
+4. **Authorisation code** - a code provided on a succesful authentication and used to obtain an access token

 ## Grants ###
 Defined in OAuth, *grants* define the type of token scheme used for the authorisation process.
 In OAuth 2.0 there is: